openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Possible Causes**

-1. Color conversion for the image type is unsupported.
+1. Color conversion for this image type is unsupported.
 2. Device malfunction.

 **Resolution Steps**